 - 4 stalks of cilantro

-- 1 tablespoon of chili powder
+- 1 tablespoon chili powder

-- 1 tablespoon of liquid smoke
+- 1 tablespoon liquid smoke

-- 2 teaspoons of sea salt
+- 2 teaspoon sea salt or to taste

-- ½ teaspoon of cumin
+- 1 teaspoon cumin

 - ½ teaspoon cayenne pepper omit if you don't like it too spicy

 - Pepper to taste